 Outcome Assessment Activities

-- The presentation of an empirically-based research project immediately following PSYCH 209 Quantitative Research II (3 c.h.)/PSYCH 209L Quantitative Research Methods Lab II (1 c.h.).
+- The presentation of an empirically-based research project immediately following PSYC 209 Quantitative Research II (3 c.h.)/PSYC 209L Quantitative Research Methods Lab II (1 c.h.).
 Each student presentation will be evaluated with the use of the Research Presentation Evaluation Form by psychology faculty.

 - The use of counseling skills in a clinical field experience.
 Each student will be evaluated by the field experience agency and the psychology field coordinator with the use of the Field Experience Evaluation Form.